 been cycling since winning a race-ready Trek in a Tour de France sweepstakes (see

 , July/August 2007).
-Seeing a high-profile cycling race in person is bizarre and wonderful.
+Witnessing a pro cycling race in person is bizarre and wonderful.
 I attended the Tour de Georgia in 2005,

-Albuquerque being the "Little Hollywood" of the Southwest has resulted in great fun working as an extra
+Albuquerque being the "Little Hollywood" of the Southwest, I've dabbled in acting as an extra for television shows

 including Breaking Bad